Overview

 Complete Example: Content Approval Workflow

-Here’s a full example implementing a content review and approval workflow:
+Here’s a full example implementing a content review and approval workflow with a revision loop:

 from crewai.flow.human_feedback import human_feedback, HumanFeedbackResult